maoueh/cookbook-gitlab/doc/production.md

 Ubuntu 12.04, CentOS 6.4 or RHEL 6.5

-If you are behind a proxy server, you must ensure that the `http_proxy` and `https_proxy` environment variables have been correctly set.

 If you are on RHEL 6.4+, `libicu-devel` has been moved to the *optional* channel.
 You must enable the optional channel if you have not already done so, see here: https://access.redhat.com/site/solutions/389423.